 While coding and engineering are being implemented, there are always some corrections and improvements to the original plan.
 Certain approaches don’t live up to expectations and the viability of other concepts turns out dubious.
 Customers come up with new ideas as to the products’ look, feel, and functionalities.
 Fresh requirements and novel tech stack crop up, necessitating fine-tuning or total revamping of some components.

-Even when the product is launched and has been running for years, architectural changes may be introduced as well.
+Even when the product is launched and has been running for years, architectural changes may also be introduced.
 Some of them are conditioned by the exposed inadequacies others aim to modernize the solution, make it compatible with innovations, or sustain its functioning (while it is still worthwhile or cheaper than replacing the legacy system with new-generation software).

 Yet, whatever possible alterations of the initial design might creep in, all of them must take into account the underlying architecture type.
 Various digital products can have microkernel, event-based, or other architectural patterns at their foundation.
 For application development, the principal choice that software architects have to make is related to solving the microservices monolithic dilemma.
 What is the difference between microservices and monolithic architecture and when should either type be preferred?
 Let’s zoom in on each of them.

-This is the app development classics.
-Such apps are built as a single-block unit having a universal code-base for all modules.
+This is the app development classic.
+Such apps are built as a single-block unit having a universal code base for all modules.
 The number of modules depends on the complexity of the project and its prospective features.
 Typically, such solutions contain a database, a server-side app, and a client-side UI.
 All their functions are served in one place.

 What perks does such an arrangement entail?